+5. Fair Value Measurements

-6. Fair Value Measurements-We apply the following fair value hierarchy, which prioritizes the inputs used to measure fair value into three levels and bases the categorization within the hierarchy upon the lowest level of input that is available and significant to the fair value measurement:
+We apply the following fair value hierarchy, which prioritizes the inputs used to measure fair value into three levels and bases the categorization within the hierarchy upon the lowest level of input that is available and significant to the fair value measurement:

-- Level 1-Quoted prices in active markets for identical assets or liabilities; - · Level 2-Quoted prices for similar assets or liabilities in active markets or inputs that are observable; and - Level 3-Inputs that are unobservable.
+- Level 1-Quoted prices in active markets for identical assets or liabilities; - Level 2-Quoted prices for similar assets or liabilities in active markets or inputs that are observable; and - Level 3-Inputs that are unobservable.

-The following tables summarize assets measured at fair value on a recurring basis at August 3, 2013 and February 2, 2013 (in thousands):
+The following tables summarize assets measured at fair value on a recurring basis (in thousands):